Backpackstudio/wpPlugAndPlay/README.md

 ## Autoloading PHP classes
 wpPlugAndPlay comes with built in feature allowing PHP to load automatically the classes or interfaces which are placed in ./frameworks folder in your plugin directory.
 It supports namespaces.
 For example class \MyNamespace\MyClass should be defined in file ./frameworks/MyNamespace/MyClass.php and its loaded automatically.
 No need to write any code to include your PHP scripts.

 Note: Autoloading is not available if using PHP in CLI interactive mode.
+(CLI - command-line interface or command language interpreter).
+On most of cases you don’t have to worry about.

 ## PHP version check